 Our Self-life is the main enemy of the life of Christ.
 The Bible calls this 'the flesh'.
 The flesh is a store-house of evil lusts within us that tempts us to do our own will at all times - to seek our own gain, our own honour, our own pleasure, our own way etc.

 If we are honest, we'll have to admit that even our best actions are corrupted by evil motives that arise from our corrupt lusts.
 Unless we hate this "flesh", we will never be able to follow the Lord.

 This is why Jesus spoke so much about hating (or losing) our life.
-In fact, this phrase is repeated six times in the gospels (Matthew 10:39; 16:25; Mark 8:35; Luke 9:24; 14:26; John 12:25).
+In fact, this phrase is repeated seven times in the gospels (Matthew 10:39; Matthew 16:25; Mark 8:35; Luke 9:24; Luke 14:26; Luke 17:33; John 12:25).
 This is the one saying of our Lord that is repeated most often in the gospels.
 Yet it is the least preached about and the least understood!

 To hate our own life is to give up seeking our own rights and privileges, to stop seeking our own reputation, to forsake our own ambitions and interests, and to stop seeking our own way etc. We can be disciples of Jesus, only if we are willing to go this way.

 The third condition of discipleship is that we must give up all our own possessions.

 No one of you can be My disciple who does not give up all his own possessions" (Luke 14:33).